-- In the permission modification dialog box, after granting permissions as needed, click "Save Settings" to complete the permission granting.
-If you want to set permissions later, click "Set Later".
+- In the permission modification dialog box, after assigning permissions based on needs, click Save Settings to complete the permission assignment.
+If you need to set permissions later, click Set Later.

 The navigation bar on the left provides a graphical interface fully compatible with MySQL management.
 Permissions can be managed at the column level.

-Obtaining the public network address
+Enabling the public network address (optional)